flippyshoe1/csnake/README.md

 a snake game written entirely in c using the ncurses library.

 requirements:\
-a linux distrobution (preferably arch/debian based)\
+a linux distribution (preferably arch/debian based)\
 a C compiler (preferably gcc unless you want to modify the makefile)\
 libncurses